This is the thirtieth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “I’m kidding!
 Andre’s a fuckboy, yeah, but he hasn’t been that egregious.
 Yet.”
 He laughed when he saw the look on my face.
 “Company things are the same old.
 You know.
 More hires, prep for another round of funding, all that.”

-“Ugh, I bet that Bret Manson wouldn’t like knowing what one of his darling founders gets up to after hours —”
+“Ugh, I bet that Bret Manson wouldn’t like knowing what one of her darling founders gets up to after hours —”

 “I said I was kidding!
 Plus, he’s definitely done it before.
 We all have.”